 In some instances, it’s a good idea to clear the plot one section at a time.
 This will enable you to grow some crops in your first year, rather than spend the whole time doing back-breaking clearing.
 Laying down flattened cardboard boxes or black plastic sheeting over the uncleared plot will help stop weeds growing, meaning you can leave it without worrying that it will become overgrown again while you work on the other area.

 Clear away unwanted materials and debris, such as rubbish.
 Ask the site manager if the council collects waste, or if you can get help with this.

-Cut down and dig out unwanted trees, shrubs and other woody plants.
-If you have a shredder then use it to shred and compost the waste.
+Dig out unwanted shrubs and other woody plants, but do try to keep existing trees in place as they not only absorb carbon dioxide but contribute to the biodiversity of the space.
+If you have a shredder then use it to shred and compost any waste, or simply pile it up in a corner where it will provide homes for wildlife such as bumblebees and hedgehogs.
 Avoid composting perennial weeds unless you have a hot compost bin, which will destroy the seeds.